Letters from Lodi

 perspective of multi-award winning wine journalist, Randy Caparoso.

 Deconstructing umami (in wine and food contexts)

 One of our most interesting recent wine and food experiences occurred just this past summer, when we hosted nine sommeliers from across the country, here to study Lodi winegrowing for three and a half days.
-Our opening night dinner took place at The Gypsy Bistro, a comfort food restaurant housed in what was once a long defunct co-op winery's room-sized cement fermentation tanks.
+Our opening night dinner took place at The Gypsy Bistro, a comfort food restaurant housed in one of what was once a long defunct co-op winery's gigantic cement fermentation tank.

 On a lark we asked The Gypsy Bistro chef/owners to do a twist on one of their most popular dishes consisting of macaroni and three cheeses; only, we asked them to add fresh lobster and a sprinkle of cayenne so that we can do an experimental matching with two completely different wines: a lush, silky, barrel fermented Chardonnay and a moderately weighted but black pepper/kitchen spice scented Petite Sirah, both grown in Lodi (of course).

 When we drew it up, we had all the reason in the world to expect the Chardonnay's creamy textures to make a beautiful match with the lusciously creamy macaroni, cheese and lobster dish.
 As it turned out, virtually everyone at the table found that they much preferred the spicy red Petite Sirah with the lobster-mac, which was laced with a good proportion of Parmigiano.
 How could that be?
 Without a doubt it was mostly because of one sensory component often overlooked, but definitely found in many red wines, in lobster meat, as well as in many cheeses such as a well aged Parmigiano: a palate sensation called umami.

 You may have heard of it.
 If not, what is umami and why should you care?
 Haven't foods and wines become complicated enough without having to understand one more odd sounding concept?